 The Metro District preserves more than 2,200 acres of open space areas in the community.
 These areas are undeveloped natural areas recognized by their mixed grass prairie environment.
 They are home to a variety of wildlife, birds and native plants.
+The open space is also intended to be used for utilities including water, sewer, gas and electric.
 These natural areas also serve as an important drainage system managed by Metro District staff to prevent erosion of the area.
 More than 4,000 homes back to the open space areas in Highlands Ranch.

 The goals of the Metro District Open Space staff are to: